kylelaverty/kylelaverty/README.md

 ### Hello there, 👋

-My name is Kyle Laverty and I'm a Software Developer and a Software Technical Lead from Canada.
+My name is Kyle Laverty and I'm a Software Development Manager from Canada.

-### 👪 I'm a Husband, Father and Developer:
+### 👪 I'm a Husband, Father, Developer and Manager:
 - 🔭 I’m currently working on work 😄
 - 🌱 I’m currently learning some basic Unity
 - 💬 Ask me about AWS, C#, WPF, Terraform